- Invitational Information

 2. Invitational Events

 a.
-In even-numbered years, players must meet all the requirements listed in Section 1, with the exception of transfer fees (required for USA representation at International FIDE events).
+In odd-numbered years, players must meet all the requirements listed in Section 1, with the exception of transfer fees (required for USA representation at International FIDE events).
 Players must still be listed as USA federation in FIDE.
-In odd-numbered years, when the U.S. Championships are also the USA Zonal Tournaments, players must also meet the transfer fee requirements as explained in 1.c above.
+In even-numbered years, when the U.S. Championships are also the USA Zonal Tournaments, players must also meet the transfer fee requirements as explained in 1.c above.

 When the U.S. Championships are also the USA Zonal Tournaments, per the FIDE regulations for Zonal Tournaments at https://handbook.fide.com/chapter/D0101 and https://handbook.fide.com/chapter/D0102, these events will qualify players for the next stage of the World Championship cycle.
 Any additional nominated player spots US Chess is awarded will be filled in order of the finishing positions in the USA Zonal Tournaments of those players not already qualified through other paths.

-The following will be automatically seeded into the U.S. Championship and U.S. Women’s Championship:
+The following will be automatically seeded into the U.S. Championship, U.S. Women’s Championship and U.S. Senior Championship:

 1) Previous year’s respective champions.